pantheon-systems/documentation/source/_docs/drupal-cache.md

 ### Block Cache

-This can help with logged-in performance by preventing re-generation of block elements in sidebars every pageview.
+This can help with logged-in performance by preventing regeneration of block elements in sidebars every pageview.

 ### Optimize CSS and JavaScript Files

-This setting controls whether or not to compile and cache your CSS and JavaScript files together, speeding up browser-render times significantly.
+This setting controls whether or not to compile and cache your CSS and JavaScript files together, speeding up browser render times significantly.
 You might want to turn it off in Dev if you are building a theme (or developing JS), but this should always be enabled in production.

 ![Drupal 6 Performance cache settings](/source/docs/assets/images/desk_images/31793.png)

 ### Contributed Modules